patrickcping/pingone-go-sdk-v2/management/docs/GatewayLDAPAllOf.md

 ### NewGatewayLDAPAllOf

-`func NewGatewayLDAPAllOf(bindDN string, bindPassword string, userTypes []GatewayLDAPAllOfUserTypes, vendor EnumGatewayVendor, ) *GatewayLDAPAllOf`
+`func NewGatewayLDAPAllOf(bindDN string, bindPassword string, serversHostAndPort []string, vendor EnumGatewayVendor, ) *GatewayLDAPAllOf`

 NewGatewayLDAPAllOf instantiates a new GatewayLDAPAllOf object This constructor will assign default values to properties that have it defined,